Category Archives: Comedy

 Fargo is a part caper, part thriller, and part adventure, and is a layered, cool film.

-The fact that the time is 1987 is excellent.
-The cars, the Oldsmobile dealership, all work particularly.
+The fact that it’s 1987 is excellent.
+The cars, the Oldsmobile dealership, all work particularly well.

-McDormand plays a local Police Chief- Marge Gunderson, very pregnant, who stumbles upon the crime and slowly unravels the mystery.
+McDormand plays a local Police Chief, Marge Gunderson, who is very pregnant and stumbles upon the crime, slowly unraveling the mystery.

-All the while, the character keeps her cool, cracks jokes, and emits witty one-liner after another, presenting a slightly dim-witted image, but brilliantly deducing the aspects of the crime.
+All the while, the character keeps her cool, cracks jokes, and delivers witty one-liners after another, presenting a slightly dim-witted image but brilliantly deducing aspects of the crime.

 Predictably, things go awry and spiral out of control.

-Fargo (1996) is an odd, little piece of art, and is remembered as one of the best films of the 1990s, making a star out of Frances McDormand.
+Fargo (1996) is an odd little piece of art and is remembered as one of the best films of the 1990s, making Frances McDormand a star.

 Harold and Maude-1971